dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2020-1-20-spark-parser-internals.md

 }
 ```

-Finally, we have to initilize the lexer, parser etc. and start the parsing in our [main program](https://github.com/dharmeshkakadia/hello-antlr/blob/master/src/main/java/Hello.java) after passing the string `Hello Wrold`.
+Finally, we have to initialize the lexer, parser etc. and start the parsing in our [main program](https://github.com/dharmeshkakadia/hello-antlr/blob/master/src/main/java/Hello.java) after passing the string `Hello World`.

 ```java
 import org.antlr.v4.runtime.ANTLRInputStream;